hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/chrome/extentions/test_extention/background.rst

 - **`__main__`:**  The `__main__` is crucial when patching functions from the actual file.

-This revised solution is more robust and provides a better testing strategy for the `background.js` code.
+This revised solution is more robust and provides a better testing Startegy for the `background.js` code.
 Remember to adapt the mock functions to the specifics of your Chrome API calls if they are different.
 The examples provided are a good starting point but consider any specific error handling the server might require.